• Skip to primary navigation

 As an employer, it provides generous salaries and an excellent benefits package, including healthcare insurance and exclusive discounts.

-On-site shops and services are available at Microsoft’s headquarters, and employees have access to a company shuttle bus.
+On-site shops and services are available at Microsoft’s headquarters, and employees can access a company shuttle bus.
 If you are interested in getting hired at Microsoft or know Microsoft hiring process, this article is a complete guide.

 Origin of Microsoft